What are tumor markers?

 Although these tests are able to detect early cancers, it is not yet known whether treating those cancers would actually reduce deaths from these cancers.

 What research is under way to develop more accurate tumor markers?

 Cancer researchers are turning to proteomics (the study of protein structure, function, and patterns of expression) and proteogenomics (the integration of proteomics with genomics and gene expression analysis, or transcriptomics) with the hope of developing novel biomarkers that can be used to identify cancer in its early stages, to predict the effectiveness of treatment, and to predict the chance of cancer recurrence.

-More information on NCI’s role in supporting research on novel tools and methods for diagnosing cancer is available on the Diagnosis and Staging Research page.
+More information on NCI’s role in supporting research on novel tools and methods for diagnosing cancer is available on the Cancer Diagnosis Research page.